patthub/patthub/README.md

 # 👋 Hi there!
 I'm Patryk Hubar-Kołodziejczyk

 🎓 **PhD | Digital Humanities Specialist | Python Programmer**
-📍 Based at the **Computations lab at Digital Humanities Center**, Warsaw
+📍 Based at the **Computations Lab**, Digital Humanities Center, Warsaw
 🧠 Exploring the intersection of technology, language, and culture.

 ---